 Tax haven of Seychelles

 Local companies must pay import tax, VAT and business taxes.
 The latter apply to local self-employed persons, individual entrepreneurs and partnerships.
-Business taxes apply to rental income from real estate located in Seychelles.
+Business taxes apply to rental income from real estate located in United Kingdom.
 They are rather high and may amount to 33%, but if real estate is owned by a Seychelles offshore company and located outside Seychelles, you have nothing to worry about.

 However, before moving to Seychelles you should know about two relatively recent innovations.
-Since 2010 there has been the personal income tax in Seychelles.
+Since 2010 there has been the personal income tax in United Kingdom.
 It was reintroduced 20 years after its last abolition.
 In January 2011 the personal income tax rate was set at 15%.
 So if you intend to move to Seychelles for the purpose of tax planning, you should consult first.
 You will not be able to move there without a residence permit.
 It is likely to be granted to you unless you are in the list of prohibited immigrants.
 As a resident of Seychelles you will have to live there at least five days a year and provide documentary proof of your solvency.
-You will have to transfer about 10,000 USD a year to your account in Seychelles.
+You will have to transfer about 10,000 USD a year to your account in United Kingdom.

 One of the advantages of Seychelles is that it is an independent country unlike the British Virgin Islands, Anguilla, the Turks and Caicos Islands, the Cayman Islands, the Isle of Man and the Channel Islands, which are British Crown Dependencies.
 All those jurisdictions suffer the crackdown of British officials who demand a higher level of bureaucracy.